TheIconfactory/Tapestry/Documentation/API.md

 	]
 ```

-If there are multiple rules, they must all pass.
-For example, the first rule below checks if there is an Open Graph `og:site_name` meta property that contains the word "Mastodon".
+Multiple rules that must all pass.
+The first rule below checks if there is an Open Graph `og:site_name` meta property that contains the word "Mastodon".
 If it does, there is another check for the `og:url` property where the `site` variable can be extracted:

 ```json
 	"html": [